Earthquake jolts southeastern Mexico

 (CNN)A magnitude 7.2 earthquake struck southeastern Mexico on Friday night, with the epicenter in the state of Oaxaca, the US Geological Survey reported.

-An earthquake alert was issued in Mexico City, about 348 kilometers (216 miles) away from the center of the earthquake.
-Buildings were evacuated there, CNN's Leyla Santiago said, and video showed people streaming out of buildings and into the streets.

-Emergency authorities in the State of Oaxaca reported "only material damage and no loss of human life" during the earthquake.
+Emergency authorities in the Oaxaca reported "only material damage and no loss of human life" during the earthquake.

+In Mexico City, where more than 200 people died in a large earthquake last fall, people streamed out of shaking buildings and into the streets.
+Video showed ceiling lamps swaying and people embracing after evacuating buildings.

+There were no immediate reports of injuries in Mexico City, which is about 348 kilometers (216 miles) away from the epicenter of the earthquake.

 The USGS initially reported a magnitude of 7.5 but revised it downward.
 Later Friday, a magnitude 5.8 aftershock hit Oaxaca, the USGS tweeted.